rjhorniii/ical2org/README.md

 will be a buffer indicating the number of events captured.

 ```
-;; define a pipe to parse appointments from mu4e
+;; define pipes to parse appointments from mu4e

 (defun process-ical-appointments (msg attachnum)
   "schedule appointments onto /home/rjhorniii/org/events-g.org"